 Personal Genomics is a new form of genetic testing that uncovers the personal health traits that you inherited from your ancestors.

-Specifically, these DNA tests can measure your inherited risk for genetic disorders, your carrier status for diseases you could pass on to your children, and your likely response to certain drugs.
+Specifically, these DNA tests can measure your inherited risk for genetic disorders, your carrier status for diseases you could pass on to your children, and other wellness and trait reports.

 Just knowing you have that higher genetic risk can help you take more control over your health.
 Lifestyle changes may offset your genetic risk.
 Plus, personal genetic information allows you and your physician to choose and schedule screening tests more appropriately.

 Likewise, you should not allow a lower-than-average risk to create a false sense of security.
 Again, genetics is only part of the big picture.
 But it’s an important part that you should know.